Profile image

 Sarah is a rostered Trial Monitor with TrialWatch, a joint project of the American Bar Association and the Clooney Foundation for Justice, which monitors criminal trials of vulnerable defendants worldwide.

-Sarah has been instructed in the Grenfell Inquiry on behalf of Transport for London and in the Infected Blood Inquiry on behalf of the Department of Health.
+Sarah has previously been instructed in the Grenfell Inquiry and Infected Blood Inquiry.